dready92/PHP-on-Couch/doc/couch_client-document.md

 Getting documents by update sequence
 ====================================

 The method **getAllDocsBySeq()** retrieval of actions on the database server : whenever a document is stored or deleted, CouchDB updates a sequence number and record the action.
+Note that this method is deprecated in CouchDB 0.11 in favor of _changes

 Example :